 Ted has paired up with Cascade to spotlight the “Best Food Merger Hall of Fame” – a collection of yummy but hard to clean food pairings.
 In the running are fried chicken, mac & cheese, and spaghetti & meatballs.
 While I think mac & cheese is the clear winner (there’s nothing harder to clean than crusted on cheese, and that includes my trying to bite the hardened cheese off the serving plate.
 Come on, you know you’ve thought about it ) – the results remain to be seen.

-In an intimate group of 7 bloggers and Ted, we discussed his motivation for partnering with Cascade, entertaining tips, favorite foods, and his show – Chopped.
+We discussed his motivation for partnering with Cascade, entertaining tips, favorite foods, and his show – Chopped.

 Want to know some tidbits about Ted?
 Keep reading…